Meli10/Rocket-Browser/README.md

 Want a new feature?
 Start a new discussion!

 ## News:
-Rocket Browser v2.0.0-alpha is now available for download!
+Rocket Browser v3.0.0-alpha (Stratosphere) is now available for download!
 Head over to the releases tab and download it now.

-## Known Issues:
-When playing videos, closing the tab won't always stop the video from playing.